-A final point worth making, is that the presented method is able to handle regions with volume fractions α_k of exactly zero.
-For other numerical methods found in the literature, it is often necessary to have non-zero volume fractions to avoid numerical instabilities (Munkejord et al., 2009; Chang & Liou, 2007).
-Chang and Liou (2007) report that numerical errors may be amplified when one phase disappears, leading to instabilities.
-The present approach has not shown to exhibit any issues related to a vanishing volume fraction.
+A final point we would like to make, is that our method is able to handle regions with volume fractions $\alpha_k$ of exactly zero.
+For other numerical methods found in the literature, it is often necessary to have non-zero volume fractions to avoid numerical instabilities [15, 16].
+Our approach has not shown to exhibit any such instabilities.